 The UCL SSEES Library Albanian collections mirror the main areas of research and interest for the School with a focus on important scholarly resources on history, politics and sociology, economics and business, and language, literature and culture.
 They are of international importance and provide the basis for excellence in teaching and research of the School.

-Some historically important and rare travel books including accounts of travel through Albania before 18600, and historic maps were digitised as part of the EU’s Europeana Travel project.
-The Library holdings also include archive collections of interest in the study of Albanian.
 An invaluable resource for UCL students and staff is being acquired in the Bain Graffy Film Collection.
-The Albanian section of the collection contains feature films and documentaries.
+The section of the collection contains documentaries on the country.
 Where possible, copies with subtitles are obtained in order to open the collection to as wide an audience as possible.
 For information about access rights and requesting audio-visual material see our FAQ.